flemingtonlab/SpliceTools/README.md

 Determines the fraction of expressed genes with statistically significant RI events at genes with a minimum input control or test TPM value.

 Generates:
-* lists of statistically significant negative and positive IncDiff RI events in expressed genes (includes gene expression values for each)
+* Lists of statistically significant negative and positive IncDiff RI events in expressed genes (includes gene expression values for each)

-* file with list of genes without statistcially significant change in RI.
+* File with list of genes without statistcially significant change in RI.

 ##### Usage #####
 ```